SPECIAL INTEREST

 Day 4 Gapyeong - Chuncheon - Hwacheon (- - -) 65km

 Your onward tours cover most of the length of the country, enjoying a limited flat and rolling path to the the high mountain passes with a degree of valley every day.
 More suited for highly experienced bicyclists.
-The first part of the path to Chuncheon (32km) is a bikeway which is pretty flat and pleasant.
+The first part of the path to Chuncheon is a bikeway which is pretty flat and pleasant.
 You will cycle through roads that offer impressive landscapes, crossing charming villages.

 From Chuncheon onward, the comfortable riverside bikeway disappears, giving way to a more rugged path with steep uphill sections.
-Cyclists should be ready for a tough ride through hilly terrain?though the scenic mountain views along the way make the effort worthwhile.
+Cyclists should be ready for a tough ride through hilly terrain though the scenic mountain views along the way make the effort worthwhile.

 Day 5 Hwacheon - Peace Dam - Bangsan (- - -) 56km

-The word of the day is Road 460 ? a route defined by long climbs, fast descents, and winding through deep mountain valleys.
+The word of the day is Road 460, a route defined by long climbs, fast descents, and winding through deep mountain valleys.

 Expect a relentless day of sweaty uphill grinds, often ending in a tunnel.
 The day begins with around 15km of gentle cycling through a serene river valley, ending at Pungsan 2-ri.
-From there, a right turn marks the start of a challenging ride through remote mountainous terrain.

-The elevation rises steeply, and you'll notice a distinct lack of villages or farmland ? instead, you will feel completely immersed in the mountains.
-The road sees very light traffic, largely due to the area's remoteness and limited development.
-Be ready for a series of tunnels.
-Though they are well-lit and have adequate shoulders, it's essential to have a tail reflector and a flashing rear light for added safety.
+Be prepared for a series of tunnels.
+While they are well-lit and have adequate shoulders, it's essential to have a rear reflector and a flashing tail light for added safety.

 Standing 125 meters high and 601 meters wide, the dam was completed in 2005 as a preventive measure against potential flooding in the event of a collapse of the Imnam Dam in North Korea.
 Notably, the Peace Dam does not hold a reservoir ? it's purely a precautionary structure.